lorainegarutti/newman-api-automation-tests/README.md

 In order to run automated tests locally:
 - `yarn add global newman && yarn add newman-reporter-html`
-- `yarn test:api` and all api tests will be run using Postman collections through Newman;
+- `yarn test:api --env-var "auth_token=yourAuthToken"` and all api tests will be run using Postman collections through Newman;
 - Test html reports will be stored at `reports` folder.

 GitHub CI: